Confirm Signal Newsletter

 That basically invalidates the narrative, but we can do better.
 Let’s dig deeper.

 This scatter shows the same lack of relationship.
 If you traded on this narrative alone, you’d get yourself in trouble.
 As of this writing the trailing 14 day return in front month copper is about -8.8%; the regression above implies that the return in the Russell over the next 14 trading days should be between -14.8% and +17.2% with a dubious-looking 97% credibility.
-That credibility is based only on observed values: it’s probably wrong
+That credibility is based only on observed values: it’s probably wrong1.

 Check the outliers around the current implied forward range; they are widow-makers.
 Trading based on this kind of regression is extremely dangerous.